 How to Make Coconut Flour Biscuits

 Making coconut flour biscuits is very similar to making traditional biscuits with all-purpose flour, except they are grain free.
 However, you may have to prepare a little in advance to make sure the coconut oil is solid, similar to how you use cold butter in regular biscuits.
-Generally, when stored at room temperature, coconut oil can turn into fluid or become solid depending on the temperature of your home.
+Generally, when stored at room temperature, coconut oil can turn into liquid or become solid depending on the temperature of your home.
 However, since this is difficult to control, you may want to put your coconut oil in the fridge so that it solidifies.

 Another difference from other biscuit recipes will be the oven temperature because these coconut flour biscuits bake at 350°F while all-purpose flour biscuits usually bake at a much higher temperature.
 The lower temperature for these gluten-free biscuits is necessary because coconut flour can burn more easily than all-purpose.